jimschubert/intellij-openapi-generator/README.md

 Swagger® is a registered trademark of SmartBear Software, Inc.

-This project is not maintained by SmartBear Software, Inc.
+This project is not maintained by, or associated with, SmartBear Software, Inc.
+This project is not maintained by, or associated with, OpenAPI Initiative (OAI) in anyway.